If your personal information falls into the wrong hands, it can be used to steal your identity.

 Use strong passwords

 Make sure your passwords are long and contain a mix of numbers, symbols, capital letters and lowercase letters.
 Strong passwords make it harder for people to hack into your accounts.
-The Australian Cyber Security Centre has some useful tips to protect your information online.
+The Australian Cyber Security Centre (ACSC) has some useful tips on creating a strong password or passphrase.

 Shred your documents

 Letters from your bank, super fund and employer can all contain personal details scammers can use to steal your identity.
 Shred these kinds of letters before you throw them out.